Photo: Birgitta Bjørnvad

 The artist cannot rule out that more curtains will be added to his studio at some point:

 – I think that this kind of curtain solution would also work well as a room divider, especially in a large shared studio like mine.

 The waves of the heavy curtain fabric play well with the rustic surroundings.
 They repeat themselves in Manuel Canu’s beautiful paintings and reliefs with studies of algae and water in motion.
 And Manuel Canu has also felt a change in the ambience of the room:

 – The ceiling-length curtain creates a cozy atmosphere, a more intimate area in my part of the large studio.
 You might say that a portiere creates calm on several levels, concludes Manuel Canu.

 Visual artist Manuel Canu (IT) has a Bachelor in 3D Ceramics Design from Bath Spa University, England, and now lives and work in Copenhagen.

 In his ceramic sculptures and clay installations Manuel Canu explores architectural and sculptural examination of space, gravity and material.
 By ascribing to historic decorative craftsmanship, he examines the reinterpretation of clay, applied as a decorative and architectural media in a contemporary context.
 His artworks often exude a subtle humor, a sense of playfulness and a trace of anarchy.

-Manuel Canu debuted in Denmark with works selected for the celebrated Forårsudstillingen and Kunstnernes Efterårsudstilling where won the Patricia Asbæk Prize.
-In recent years Canus work has gained considerable achievements on the national and international art scene, with exhibitions in countries such as Georgia, Switzerland, Sweden and national exhibitions in places such as Gammel Gård Kunst Center, Janus Vest-Jylland Kunst Museum and latest a major exhibition at Clay Museum Denmark.
+Manuel Canu debuted in Denmark with works selected for the celebrated Forårsudstillingen and Kunstnernes Efterårsudstilling where he won the Patricia Asbæk Prize.
+In recent years Canus work has gained considerable achievements on the national and international art scene, with exhibitions in countries such as Georgia, Switzerland, Sweden.
+And national exhibitions in places such as Gammel Gård Kunst Center, Janus Vest-Jylland Kunst Museum and latest a major exhibition at Clay Museum Denmark.